shreyaspunacha/ICMS_Codes/README.md

 stdThreshold = 0, meaning all the waveforms are retained.

-A waveform is retained when:
+In general, a waveform is retained when:

 analysisPeak >= baselineMean + stdThreshold × baselineSD